AnnaChirumbolo/A-Kiroo/prep/index.md

 Now that the appendix document is complete, it is time to add it to the main document!

-The mock 'mock_dissertation.pdf' document in the repository is only missing the appendix.
+The 'mock_dissertation.pdf' document in the repository is only missing the appendix.

 To add the content from the 'appendix.Rmd' into 'mock_dissertation.Rmd', go to the 'Appendix' section at the end of the main one and insert the following code chunk:
 ~~~~